microsoft/vstest-docs/RFCs/0007-Editors-API-Specification.md

 ### Initialize Extensions (Request)
 This request ensures that all the extensions that are required for discovery or execution get loaded before the actual operation request.
-This includes path to the test adapters.
+While running test targeting .net4x framework, this is required for initializing the test adapters.

 #### API Payload
 | Key         | Type   | Description                 |